Malschuetzky/jSumTTest/README.md

   + Convidence interval for mean-difference $CI(\Delta M)$ of any witdh of your choice between 50 to 99.9% (default set to 95%)

 Additionaly, the module plots:
-+ Mean and related CI for each group in one graph
++ Mean and related CI for each sample in one graph
 + APA-style type tables for above calculated values

 These additional values and plots not only supports to comprehend the reported test results and their interpretation.
 They also help to cope with improper use of statistical tests, e.g., calculating propper Welch's instead of a reported Student's t-test as the authors should have done right from the start (Kubinger et al., 2009; Zimmerman, 2004), or calculate missing effect sizes.
 They even help to identify fraudulent analyses, e.g., $p$-hacking where authors claim to use two-tailed tests in the method section but report one-tailed $p$-values in the result section instead.
 Fascinatingly, mostly happens if their two-sided $p$-value is between .09 and .05...

-Users of psychometric tests can compare an observed group with the normative data of the used test as well as check reported comparisons and even change the compared sub-group of the normative data to their needs afterwards.
+Users of psychometric tests can compare an observed sample with the normative data of the used test as well as check reported comparisons and even change the compared sub-sample of the normative data to their needs afterwards.

 # 2. Installing jSumTTest